 2. Check the Chip

 If a chip is detected, copy down the number and look it up at petmicrochiplookup.org to get contact info for the chip’s registry.
+Then go to that registry and look up your number.
 If all of your contact information is there and up to date, perfect!
 You’re done.
 But if there’s no information or if it’s inaccurate, don’t worry.
 No matter which company sold the chip, you can always register it for free at found.org.

 3. No Chip?
 Microchip!

 If a chip is not detected, get your pet microchipped right then and there!
 Most veterinary offices and pet shelters will insert a microchip for a nominal fee.
 Make sure to get a copy of your pet’s microchip paperwork, which contains your pet’s unique microchip number.
 Think of this number like a social security number.
 Keep it in a safe place so you can find it again if you need it.

 Are you ready?
 This is the most important step!
 Register your pet’s microchip number as soon as possible at found.org.
 Registration is free for the life of your pet.
 Contrary to popular belief, a microchip is not a GPS device – it won’t tell you the location of your pet should he or she get lost.
 The chip has to correlate with information in a database to be useful.
 The database in this instance is a chip registry, where you will enter your contact information under your pet’s unique microchip number.
 This way, if your pet is lost without external ID, he can be scanned at a vet clinic or shelter and traced back to you as the guardian.